ajwdewit/pcse/doc/code.rst

 ============

-The base classes define much of the functionality which is used "under the hood" in PyWOFOST.
+The base classes define much of the functionality which is used "under the hood" in PCSE.
 Except for the `VariableKiosk` and the `WeatherDataContainer` all classes are not to be called directly but should be subclassed instead.